octabytes/octabytes.github.io/content/development/dev-tools/opnform.md

   website: https://opnform.com/
   iframe_website: /website-iframe/development/dev-tools/opnform
   dashboardImage: /images/development/dev-tools/opnform/screenshot-1.png
-  short_description: Form Builder, Create beautiful forms and share them anywhere.
+  short_description: "Form Builder, Create beautiful forms and share them anywhere.
 It is super fast, you don't need to know how to code.
-It's an alternative to products like Typeform, JotForm, Tally, etc
+It's an alternative to products like Typeform, JotForm, Tally, etc"
-  description: An open-source form builder. alternative to products like Typeform, JotForm, Tally, etc. Create beautiful forms and share them anywhere.
-It is super fast, you don't need to know how to code.
+  description: "An open-source form builder. alternative to products like Typeform, JotForm, Tally, etc. Create beautiful forms and share them anywhere.
+It is super fast, you don't need to know how to code."
   features:
     - title: Create
       description: Create a form in 2 minutes.
 More than 10 input types, images, logic, and much more.